-The Courtauld is able to offer you help and advice in a number of ways.
-Most immediately this would be through your Personal Tutor, but you may also seek help, of various kinds, through The Courtauld’s Student and Staff Services Office, Academic and Learning Support, Gower Street Medical Practice, Counselling Service and the Students’ Union.
+The Courtauld is able to offer you help and advise in a number of ways.
+Most immediately, this would be through your Personal Tutor, although you may also seek help, of various kinds, through The Courtauld’s Student and Academic Services Office, Academic and Learning Support, Counselling Service and the Students’ Union.

-The Student and Staff Services team provides a range of support services focused on improving the overall student experience.
+The Student and Academic Services team provides a range of support services focused on improving the overall student experience.

 Student Services can offer a range of advice and support for current students.
 This includes: Student Well Being, Fees and Scholarships, Examinations, Graduation and more.

-Their office is based on the Mezzanine floor of the East Wing and is open Monday to Friday, between 9.30am and 5.30pm.
-They can also be contacted by email (email@example.com) or phone 020 3947 7668.
+Our office is located on the Second Floor in our Vernon Square campus, and is open Monday to Friday, between 9.30am and 5.30pm.
+We can also be contacted by email (firstname.lastname@example.org) or phone 02039477702.

 Staff are also available to help with a wide range of general enquiries regarding the courses offered by The Courtauld, as well as providing official transcripts of results, status letters, council tax exemption certificates and letters of introduction to banks, libraries and archives.

-The Student Services centre is where you will hand-in your essays during the course of the academic year and also the collection point for your essay feedback once marked.
+Student Services is also where you will hand-in any hard copy essays during the course of the academic year, and the collection point for some forms of essay feedback once marked.

 Academic and Learning Support

-At The Courtauld, we also have an Academic and Support Tutor who can help you if you are experiencing difficulties that impact on your academic work, including students with learning difficulties (SpLDs).
+Academic Support Tutor: Our Academic and Support Tutor can help you if you are experiencing difficulties that impact on your academic work, including students with learning difficulties (SpLDs).
 They provide writing support through one to-one meetings, and can offer you support if you have weaker writing skills, have fallen behind with your work, or need to improve your study and time-management skills.
 They can also help you build confidence for and presentations or gallery talks you may give.

-At The Courtauld, we also have an Academic Skills Tutor.
-They can offer you advice on skills specific to Art History, including research, visual analysis and presentation.
+Academic Skills Tutor: The Courtauld also has an Academic Skills Tutor, who can offer you advice on skills specific to Art History, including research, visual analysis and presentation.
 They can also help you to understand essay feedback, and develop revision strategies.

-The Associate Dean for Students has oversight over the many different sources of support available to students: some of these can help you with your academic work, others guide you with your career development, others provide support in case of illness or personal problems.
-In some cases I can also supplement the advice and support provided by those listed below, and am available for meetings by appointment: my office is Study Room 16 in the West Wing (the same wing as the gallery, but entered from the door facing the main Somerset House courtyard).
-Please feel free to contact me if you would like to meet: firstname.lastname@example.org
+Associate Dean for Students: The Associate Dean for Students has oversight over the many different sources of support available to students: some of these can help you with your academic work, others guide you with your career development, others provide support in case of illness or personal problems.
+The current Associate Dean for students is Guido Rebecchini.

-At times you may experience difficulties and emotional stress caused by loss, a breakdown of a relationship or other disruptive life events.
-This may affect your wellbeing and day to day life.
+Counselling: At times you may experience difficulties and emotional stress caused by loss, a breakdown of a relationship or other disruptive life events.
+This may affect your wellbeing and day-to-day life.